-Although each sport club is a RSO under SGA, all sport clubs are prohibited from requesting funding directly from the A&SF Committee or through a SGA Senate bill.
-Special conditions may exist where sport club funding may come from outside of the SCC budget, however these conditions should be in conjunction with the Sport Club Council Executive Board, the SGA Executive Branch and the SGA Senate.
+Although each sport club is an RSO under SG, all sport clubs are prohibited from requesting funding directly from the A&SF Committee or through a SG Senate bill.
+Special conditions may exist where sport club funding may come from outside of the SCC budget, however these conditions should be in conjunction with the Sport Club Council Executive Board, the SG Executive Branch and the SG Senate.